What is product analytics?

-Customer acquisition cost (CAC): Average cost to capture a new customer, segmented by channel (e.g., organic, paid ad, event).
+Customer acquisition cost (CAC): Average cost associated with capturing a new customer.

 Customer lifetime value (LTV): Average revenue from customers over the life of the relationship.

-Monthly recurring revenue (MRR): Recurring revenue at the end of a given month, segmented by new customers vs. existing customers.
+Monthly recurring revenue (MRR): Recurring revenue at the end of a given month — including new and existing customers.

 Website visitors: Number of unique and repeat visitors to your website each month.

-Understanding how people are actually using your product is crucial for knowing which areas need attention.
-Depending on your product type, you will have different metrics at your disposal.
-Commonly tracked product metrics that show product health include:
+Understanding how people are actually using your product is crucial for identifying which areas need attention.
+Commonly tracked product metrics that demonstrate product health and engagement include:

 Daily active users (DAU) or monthly active users (MAU): Number of customers who use your product on a daily or monthly basis.